Pediatric Wayfinding

 The Hospital Experience & Pediatrics

-With many types of hospital within the country afflicted by poor design, the pediatric hospital became the ideal hospital of choice for this solution.
+With many hospitals within the country afflicted by poor design, the pediatric hospital became the ideal hospital of choice for this solution.
 Aside from caring for the most vulnerable and disadvantaged of us, pediatric hospitals are responsible for over 95% of tertiary care and 75% of terminal disease research.
 They are places in which significant breakthroughs are made and are pivotal to the furthering of standard medical care practices.

 Considerations, Insights, & Themes